Accounting, Business & Financial History

 Yves Levant and Olivier de La Villarmois, Georges Perrin and the GP cost calculation method: the story of a failure, p.
 151

-Sam McKinstry and Kirsten Wallace, Cullen, Lochhead and Brown, architects: the business, financial and accounting history of a non-profit maximising firm, 1902-2002, p.
+Sam McKinstry, Kirsten Wallace, Cullen, Lochhead and Brown, architects: the business, financial and accounting history of a non-profit maximising firm, 1902-2002, p.
 183

 Malcolm Anderson, Accounting history publications 2003, p.
 209